-Essentially, there’s risks on both sides and it’s best to stick somewhere in the middle, however, in our world today, there are very few of us who are getting too little sodium.
+Essentially, there are risks on both sides and it’s best to stick somewhere in the middle, however, in our world today, there are very few of us who are getting too little sodium.

 If you’re getting more than 2,300 mg of sodium per day, it may be time to reduce your sodium intake.
 Pay attention to the main sources of sodium in your diet and ways to reduce your sodium content, like our suggestions below.

 It makes sense to wonder, does salt have calories?
 The answer is no, salt does not have calories.